esnitkin914/Comparative_Genomics/day2_afternoon/README.md

   <summary>Solution</summary>

 ```
-# Load modules
-module load python-anaconda3/latest-3.6   bowtie2/2.1.0   cd-hit/4.6.4   mummer/3.23  ariba/2.13.3

-# Check if you have a mlst database for your species of interest
+# Check if you have an mlst database for your species of interest
 ariba pubmlstspecies

 # Download your species mlst database
-ariba pubmlstget "Klebsiella pneumoniae" get_mlst
+ariba pubmlstget "Klebsiella pneumoniae" kp_mlst

 # Set ARIBA database directory to the get_mlst database that we just downloaded.
 db_dir=./get_mlst/ref_db/